Bernardo Tolomei: Life

-Towards the end of 1318, or the beginning of 1319, while deep in prayer, he is said to have seen a ladder on which monks in white habits ascended, helped by angels, and awaited by Jesus and Mary.
+Towards the end of 1318 or the beginning of 1319, while deep in prayer, he is said to have seen a ladder on which monks in white habits ascended, helped by angels, and awaited by Jesus and Mary.
 Tolomei founded the Congregation of the Blessed Virgin of Monte Oliveto (the Olivetans), giving it the Rule of St. Benedict.
-The purpose of the new religious institute was a special devotion to the Blessed Virgin.
+The purpose of the new community was a special devotion to the Blessed Virgin.
 Bishop Guido Tarlati of Arezzo, within whose diocese the congregation was formed, confirmed its constitution in (1319), and many favours were granted by Popes John XXII, Clement VI (1344), and Gregory XI.
-Since the Benedictine rule did not prescribe the colour of monastic dress, the Olivetans wore white habits.
+Since the Benedictine rule did not prescribe the colour of monastic dress, the Olivetans adopted white habits.

-Through the generosity of a merchant a monastery was erected at Siena; Tarlati built another at Arezzo; a third sprang up at Florence; and within a very few years there were establishments at Camprena, Volterra, San Geminiano, Eugubio, Foligno, and Rome.
+Through the generosity of a merchant, a monastery was erected at Siena; Bishop Tarlati built another at Arezzo; a third sprang up at Florence; and within a very few years there were establishments at Camprena, Volterra, San Geminiano, Eugubio, Foligno, and Rome.

-During the Plague of 1348 Tolomei left the solitude of Monte Oliveto for the monastery of San Benedetto a Porta Tufi in Siena.
+During the Plague of 1348, Tolomei left the solitude of Monte Oliveto for the monastery of San Benedetto a Porta Tufi in Siena.
 The disease was particularly virulent in the city.
 Tolomei and his monks devoted themselves to the care of the sick.
-On 20 August 1348, while helping his plague-stricken monks, he himself, fell victim of the Plague.
+On 20 August 1348, while helping his plague-stricken monks, he himself fell victim to the Plague.
 Eighty-two monks likewise succumbed to the plague.

-His last days were depicted in a painting by the 18th-century Italian painter Giuseppe Maria Crespi.
-His work was entitled: 'The Blessed Bernard Tolomei Interceding for the Cessation of the Plague in Siena' (1735).
+His last days were depicted in a painting by the 18th-century Italian painter Giuseppe Maria Crespi in a work was entitled: 'The Blessed Bernard Tolomei Interceding for the Cessation of the Plague in Siena' (1735).